Francis Curzon, 5th Earl Howe: The Earl Howe Trophy

 Today the BRDC maintains a highly prestigious award in his memory: The Earl Howe Trophy.
 Until 2018 this was awarded annually "to the highest placed British Driver in the Indy 500 race or to the British driver who has established the most meritorious performance of the year in North America".
 The winning criteria were subjective and were determined at the discretion of the awarding panel.
 In 2016 the winner was Ed Jones, the Dubai-born driver who won the 2016 Indy Lights series, while no British driver finished within the top ten of the 2016 Indianapolis 500.
 In 2017, the Earl Howe Trophy winner was Sam Bird, who won both races at the USA round of the Formula E world championship: the 2017 New York City ePrix.
 In contrast to the previous year, two British drivers had finished in the top ten at Indianapolis – Jones (third) and Max Chilton (fourth) – with Chilton also leading the most laps during the race.
 Previously, Justin Wilson won the 2013 award having finished in fifth place at that year's Indianapolis 500 event.

 From 2019, the award has been made to "the most outstanding performance of the year in Historic racing".
 The inaugural winners under the new criteria were Philip Walker and Gordon Shedden who, together with co-driver Miles Griffiths, won the 2019 Spa Six Hours historic endurance race.

 Personal life

 Francis Curzon was the son of Richard Curzon, 4th Earl Howe, and his wife Lady Georgiana Elizabeth Spencer-Churchill.

-On 28 October 1907 he married his first cousin Mary Curzon (30 October 1887 – 1 September 1962), daughter of The Hon.
+On 28 October 1907 he married his first cousin Mary Curzon (30 October 1887 – 1 September 1962), daughter of the Hon.
 Montagu Curzon and wife Esmé FitzRoy.
 They divorced in 1937.

-A daughter, (by Sybil Boyter Johnson) Lady Sarah Curzon (born 25 January 1945), married Formula One driver Piers Courage.
+A daughter (by Mary Curzon), Lady Georgiana Curzon, married Home Kidston, a Royal Navy officer, farmer and racing driver.
+He married Joyce Mary Mclean Jack in 1937 with whom he had one daughter, the Lady Frances Curzon.
+Another daughter (by Sybil Boyter Johnson), Lady Sarah Curzon (25 January 1945 – 17 June 2025), married Formula One driver Piers Courage.
 After Courage's death in the 1970 Dutch Grand Prix, she married John Aspinall.

-Another daughter (by Mary Curzon) Lady Georgiana Curzon married Home Kidston, a Royal Navy officer, farmer and racing driver.

-Francis Curzon, 5th Earl Howe died in July 1964.
+The Earl Howe died in July 1964.
 He was succeeded by his eldest son, Edward.